DaJuukes/trolld/README.md

 # trolld
-A package that uses cryptographically-secure randomness to very rarely throw fake errors.
-Very discreet and could make for a very fun afternoon watching your co-worker!
+A package that randomly "throws" fake errors that look very scary.
+If used discreetly it could make for a very fun afternoon of watching your co-worker panic!

 # How to use
 Simple require the package as a function (preferably discreetly somehow):